Bordeaux-Chartrons, Gironde visitors guide

 Another contrast to the stone buildings of the Chartrons area is the large glass-covered conference centre - the Cité Mondiale.

-On the opposite side of Chartrons to the river is Bordeaux's lovely public garden.
+On the opposite side of the river to Chartrons you can visit Bordeaux's lovely public garden.
 This large park is a lovely place to relax in the sun and maybe take a picnic.

 Visit near Bordeaux-Chartrons with France This Way reviews

 ... or see ALL recommended places to visit in Gironde